How to Create a Game that Fulfills All Expectations

 ARVORE embarked on testing Pixel Ripped 1978 from its early stages to ensure an enjoyable experience for both long-term fans of the series and newcomers.
 The game's narrative represents a unique aspect, making it essential to validate the story and progression through early testing.
 Gathering feedback from potential players was crucial to iterate on the narrative, mechanics, and overall gameplay.

-The initial test aimed to determine if the game appealed to players, whether they were entertained, and if they understood their mission within the game.
+The initial test aimed to determine if the game appealed to players from the Pixel Ripped target audience and if they were entertained regardless of potential bugs and the early stage of the game.
+Next, the goal was to discover if players understood their mission within the game and measure fun per each level.
 Additionally, ARVORE sought to investigate specific details unique to Pixel Ripped 1978 gameplay, such as player preferences regarding in-game distractions.

 As the game progressed, the process and deliverables for subsequent test rounds were adjusted accordingly.
-The goal of conducting a 3-hour test before a specific deadline, with video recordings of the whole gameplay for every tester, was challenging.
+The goal to conduct a 3-hour test with video recordings of the whole gameplay for every tester within a specific time frame was challenging.
 Various obstacles may get in the way, such as testers forgetting to start the video recording or restart it after the break, or setting the wrong settings (all of this with no option to rerecord because only the first user experience was accepted), difficulties in transferring large video files, and the potential for bugs and confusion in the early alpha stage.

-ARVORE partnered with VR Oxygen to execute a series of tests for Pixel Ripped 1978.
+ARVORE partnered with VR Oxygen and executed multiple test rounds throughout the whole development cycle of Pixel Ripped 1978.

-ARVORE defined the target audience for Pixel Ripped 1978 and wanted to have a ratio of users who already played games from the Pixel Ripped franchise and new users who’ve never played a Pixel Ripped game.
+ARVORE defined the profiles for Pixel Ripped 1978 and wanted to have a ratio of users who already played games from the Pixel Ripped franchise and new users who’ve never played a Pixel Ripped game.

-The deliverables for each test round included gameplay recordings initially starting with shorter video recordings and gradually transitioning to full 3-hour recordings as the testing progressed, a post-play survey, and a test report.
+The deliverables for each test round included gameplay recordings, initially starting with shorter video recordings and gradually transitioning to full 3-hour recordings as the testing progressed, a post-play survey, and a test analysis and report.
 Each tester was required to sign an NDA before participating in the process.
-The flexibility and adaptability of each step allowed to meet the unique needs of the game and its development cycle.
+The flexibility and adaptability of each step allowed to meet the unique needs of the game and each development cycle.

-Prior to the launch, which is highly anticipated at the time of writing this case study, ARVORE conducted tests with players who had participated in previous test rounds—to evaluate the latest improvements.
+Prior to the launch, ARVORE added a new player profile and completed tests with players who had participated in previous test rounds for Pixel Ripped 1978—to evaluate the latest improvements.

 Throughout the entire development cycle, VR Oxygen enabled the following:

-Each player was required to play for a total of 3 hours within a week and record their entire gameplay, starting from the designated location.
+Each tester was required to play for a certain number of hours within the specific time frame.
+The playtime varied per test round but the most common was playing for 3 hours within a week and recording the entire gameplay, starting from the designated location or from the start, depending on the test round goals.

 Receiving consistent results from every tester and every test round allowed to create detailed test reports and analyze the data to see lifetime improvements.